30/12/2026

 Can you tell us a bit about your background and how you became a trekking guide?

 I come from an outdoorsy background.
-Did lots of ski touring, lots of mountaineering, lots of climbing, lots of trekking, but did a completely different job.
-I did this in my 20’s for a bit, did a completely different job for 20 years, then I came back into this world about 20 years ago.
+I did lots of ski-touring, mountaineering, climbing and trekking as my hobby but did a completely different job.
+I worked as an Outdoor Instructor in my 20’s, and then worked in the health field for over 20 years.
+I came back into this world to work again, about 20 years ago.

 How long have you been guiding, and what regions or mountains have you worked in?